ovotech/cloud-key-rotator/examples/locations/github-secrets/README.md

 ```

 If you use a GCP key to interact with GCR, especially for downloading
-docker images for CircleCI to run your pipelines, then you may want the
+docker images for GitHub to run your pipelines, then you may want the
 key to be stored as JSON directly, rather than base64 encoded (which is
 the default).
 You can do this easily by setting the `Base64Decode` option
-to true in the CircleCI location block, like so:
+to true in the GitHub location block, like so:

 ```json
     "GitHub": [{